Skip to main content

 Start with your primary constraint

-- Speed matters most → fastCRW (833ms avg) or self-hosted CRW
+• Speed matters most → fastCRW (no browser in the request path) or self-hosted CRW

 For AI agent integration specifically

 If you're building an AI agent that needs live web access, the key differentiators are: MCP support, markdown output quality, and response latency.
-CRW/fastCRW leads on all three — built-in MCP, clean markdown, 833ms.
-Firecrawl is the runner-up with a separate MCP package and good markdown, but at 4,600ms latency.
+CRW/fastCRW leads on all three — built-in MCP, clean markdown, and low latency with no browser in the request path.
+Firecrawl is the runner-up with a separate MCP package and good markdown, but pays a per-request browser render cost.
 The proxy-based APIs (ScrapingBee, ScraperAPI, Bright Data) return HTML and have no MCP support, so they require more integration work for AI use cases.

 For RAG pipelines

 RAG pipelines care about: markdown quality, crawl coverage (percentage of pages successfully extracted), and cost per page at volume.
-CRW scores well on all three — 92% crawl coverage, fast per-page extraction, and free when self-hosted.
-Firecrawl's crawl coverage is 77.2% in our benchmarks, but it handles more edge cases (PDFs, complex SPAs).
+CRW scores well on all three — on a labeled public benchmark it reached 63.74% truth-recall (522 of 819 labeled URLs) — the highest of the three — with ~92% scrape success of reachable URLs and 0 errors, plus fast per-page extraction and free self-hosting (full distribution + one-command repro on /benchmarks).
+Firecrawl handles more edge cases (PDFs, complex SPAs).
 For large-scale RAG ingestion, the cost difference between self-hosted CRW and a paid API compounds significantly.

 Pricing Comparison at Scale